JaKooLit/Fedora-Hyprland/README.md

 - by default gnzh theme is installed.
 You can find more themes from this [`OH-MY-ZSH-THEMES`](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)
 - to change the theme, edit ~/.zshrc ZSH_THEME="desired theme"

-### 📓 Hyprland Dot Notes
+### ✨ Hyprland Dot Notes
-- super h to launch small help file
+- super h for launching a small help file
 - super e to view / edit settings, monitor, keybinds, Environment Variables, etc
 - go through the keybinds.
 There are alot of hidden features like dual panel, change waybar styles, change wallpaper, etc... its too long to put all in the readme!!!
 - super d for wofi (menu)